 1. Piet Mondrian ( see the picture) 2.
 Jackson Pollack.
 3. Henri Matisse 4.
 Bridget Riley 5.
 Salvador Dali

-The picture at the side is by Pablo Picasso.
+FAMOUS ARTISTS!
+This painting is by Pablo Picasso.
 As you can see his view of people was different to the way that other see them.

 Find the answers to the following questions and find out a little bit more about who he was.